Living your fullest life

 You deserve the level of support you need so you can enjoy the amount of independence you want.
 From private apartments to long-term care to supported living for adults with developmental disabilities, our communities provide social activities, convenient amenities and caring support, freeing you to focus on making every day matter.

-On October 1, 2021, the Ministry of Long-Term Care (MLTC) updated its vaccination policy for all workers in the LTC sector, mandating vaccination for staff, students, and volunteers who work in long-term care homes, unless there is a valid medical exemption.
+On December 17, 2021, the Ministry of Long-Term Care (MLTC) updated its vaccination policy for all Long-Term Care Homes, requiring vaccination for all visitors, essential caregivers, staff, students, and volunteers, unless there is a valid medical exemption.

 Under the MLTC revised Directive, every LTC Home must ensure that all staff, support workers, students, and volunteers provide proof of vaccination against COVID-19 or a valid medical exemption.
 Existing staff, students and volunteers, as well as support workers who currently attend the home, must provide this proof by November 15, 2021.
 Effective immediately, any new staff, support workers, students or volunteers must provide it before they begin working, undertaking their placement or volunteering in the home.

 TCMH COVID-19 Updates

 Deleted: At Tri-County Mennonite Homes, we believe in Making Every Day Matter and that includes doing everything we can to protect the safety and well-being of the individuals in our care and of our valued staff.
 In response to the ever changing reality of the COVID-19 pandemic, TCMH is adapting to meet newer standards and expectations.
 Please see our Letter to the Community for more information on recent COVID-19 changes happening across TCMH.

 Nithview Home is a Best Practice Spotlight Organization